architech-boards/brancaboard/source/definitions.rst

 ===============

-The commands for control the leds are show below.
+The commands for control the leds are shown below.

 .. code::